ibm-cloud-docs/vpc/vpn-ts-traffic-not-getting-through.md

 Your connection is active, but traffic is not getting through.
 {: tsSymptoms}

-There might be an interoperability issue.
+An interoperability issue might exist.
 {: tsCauses}

 Follow these steps to resolve this issue:
 {: tsResolve}

-1. Make sure NAT-Traversal is enabled on the peer, if it is a configurable option.
+1. Make sure that NAT-Traversal is enabled on the peer, if it's a configurable option.
-1. Make sure ACLs are configured properly on both sides to allow application traffic.
+1. Make sure that ACLs are configured properly on both sides to allow application traffic.
-1. If using a policy-based mode VPN with a static, route-based VPN peer and multiple CIDR/subnets on either side, make sure to create multiple connections with one CIDR/subnet pair per connection.
+1. If you're using a policy-based mode VPN with a static, route-based VPN peer and multiple CIDR subnets on either side, create multiple connections with one CIDR subnet pair per connection.
-1. If using a Cisco Adaptive Security Appliance (ASA) as the peer of {{site.data.keyword.vpn_vpc_short}} with multiple CIDRs/subnets configured on the Cisco side, try moving different subnets to separate connections.
+1. If you're using a Cisco Adaptive Security Appliance (ASA) as the peer of {{site.data.keyword.vpn_vpc_short}} with multiple CIDRs and subnets that are configured on the Cisco side, try moving different subnets to separate connections.
-1. If using a route-based VPN on either side, make sure that routes on each side are configured properly so that traffic is routed to the VPN gateway appropriately.
+1. If you're using a route-based VPN on either side, configure the routes on each side properly so that traffic is routed to the VPN gateway correctly.